aHemanth123/SQL_Churn/README.md

     GROUP BY [Paperless Billing]
     ORDER BY ChurnRate DESC;

-- This query finds cities with the highest churn rate.

 - This query assesses the impact of paperless billing on customer churn.

 ###  Scenario  8 : Customer Lifetime Value (CLTV) Segmentation

 - This query categorizes customers based on their Customer Lifetime Value (CLTV)